accipiter (a hawk) gentilis (belonging to the same noble clan)

 Sunday, July 6, 1980 — 7:15 am

 This one was fun.
-I was wandering around outside the house looking for birds.
-Off through the woods behind the house, I heard six or seven crows making a racket.
+I was wandering around outside looking for birds.
+Off through the woods behind, I heard six or seven crows making a racket.
 I could tell they were mobbing something.
 I walked down through the black spruce bog in the direction of the noise, not knowing what to expect.

 As I approached the lake, I saw a large bird fly up from the ground and land in a spruce about 25 feet away.
 I got a fairly good look at it through the branches for a few seconds before it flew away.
 The crows took off after it, cawing loudly.

 Still being pretty new at birding (I’d been doing it for just over a year), I wasn’t sure what it was I saw.
-I went back to the house and pulled out the field guides.
-I thought it was probably a Goshawk, but I wasn’t sure enough to count it.
+I pulled out the field guides and thought it was probably a Goshawk, but I wasn’t sure enough to count it.